How to Remove a Load Bearing Wall Safely: A UK Guide

 Ignoring Fire Regulations

-Steel loses strength in a fire; it must be protected with double boarding.
+Steel loses strength rapidly in a fire.
+It must be protected with double-layer fire-rated plasterboard to meet Approved Document B.

 No Completion Certificate

-Skipping Building Control makes your home difficult to sell.
+Skipping Building Control makes your home difficult to sell and can void your home insurance.

 FAQs

-No. This is dangerous structural work that requires a competent builder.
+No. This is dangerous structural work that requires structural engineer calculations, Building Control approval and a competent builder.
+The engineer fee is small relative to the risk of structural failure.

 Do I need a Party Wall Agreement?